Skip advert

 • Initial offers may be higher than the price you get

-Many online car buying services have sprung up over recent years, offering to buy any car that you might have to sell for a good price with minimum fuss and hassle.
+There are a number of online car buying services to choose from, including our own Auto Express Sell My Car service.
+Online car buying services will offer to buy any car that you might have to sell for a good price with minimum fuss and hassle.
 On the face of it, these are a great idea because you completely avoid the long process involved in a private sale that runs from finding a buyer to managing the transaction.
 With these services, the car could be gone in a matter of days.

 The online car buying service model varies from company to company but they will typically give you a valuation for your car based on information you provide then do an inspection to verify the car’s condition.
 The price you actually get offered for the car may be lower than that initial valuation.